Graphmasters/navigation-android-example/README.md

 )
 ```

 1. For map rendering the Mapbox Android SDK is used.
 You can create a free account with them and create a test token.
-Apply the token either in the app's `build.gradle`...
+Apply the token either in the app's `build.gradle` ...
 ```
 buildConfigField "String", "MAPBOX_TOKEN", "\"" + "your_mapbox_token" + "\""
 ```
-...or directly in code
+... or directly in code
 ```
 Mapbox.getInstance(this, "your_mapbox_token");
 ```